John Tristan, Count of Valois: Birth and childhood

 John was born in Damietta, Egypt.
-He was the sixth child and the fourth son of king Louis IX of France, called St. Louis after canonization, and Margaret of Provence.
+He was the sixth child and the fourth son of King Louis IX of France, called St. Louis after canonisation, and Margaret of Provence.
 Moreover, he was the first of three children of this royal couple who were born during the Seventh Crusade.
 He was born at the Egyptian port town of Damietta which had been conquered by the crusaders in 1249.

 According to chronicler Jean de Joinville, an old knight acted as midwife during John's birth.
-Two days prior to his birth, the king was captured by the Mamluks which was the reason to name the child Tristan due to the triste occasion.
+Two days prior to his birth, the king was captured by the Mamluks which was the reason to name the child Tristan due to the triste (sad) occasion.
 He was baptised in the grand mosque of Damietta that had been re-consecrated into a church.
 One month later, Damietta had to be abandoned.
 John subsequently spent his childhood in the Holy Land where his siblings Peter (1251) and Blanche (1253) were born.

 Marriage

-His father wished that John joined the Dominican Order, but John resisted this wish successfully.
+His father wished that John join the Dominican Order, but John resisted this wish successfully.
 In 1266, he was married to Yolande II, Countess of Nevers (1247–1280), making him Count of Nevers, Auxerre and Tonnere.
-In 1268, John was made Count of Valois and Crépy on his own right by his father the king, a gift he received as paréage.
+In 1268, John was made Count of Valois and Crépy in his own right by his father, which was a gift he received as paréage.